Maxwell's demon for quantum transport: Abstract

 \section{Abstract}

-Maxwell's demon can be utilized to construct quantum information engines.
-While most of the existing quantum information engines harness thermal fluctuations, quantum information engines that utilize quantum fluctuations have recently been discussed.
-We propose a new type of genuinely quantum information engine that harnesses quantum fluctuations to achieve cumulative storage of useful work and unidirectional transport of a particle.
-Our scheme does not require thermalization, which eliminates the ambiguity in evaluating the power and velocity of our proposed engine in contrast to other existing quantum information engines that can transport a particle.
-We find a tradeoff relationship between the maximum achievable power and the maximum velocity.
-We also propose an improved definition of efficiency by clarifying all possible energy flows involved in the engine cycle.
+While most of the existing quantum information engines assisted by Maxwell's demon harness thermal fluctuations, those that rectify only quantum fluctuations have recently been constructed.
+We propose an alternative type of quantum information engine that harnesses only quantum fluctuations to achieve cumulative energy storage and unidirectional transport of a particle.
+This unidirectional transport makes a stark contrast with the case without Maxwell's demon where the motion of a particle is confined to a finite region due to Bloch oscillations.
+We find a tradeoff relationship between the maximum power and the maximum velocity.
+With an improved definition of efficiency that includes all possible energy flows in the engine cycle, we numerically demonstrate the absence of a tradeoff relationship among power, efficiency, and power fluctuations, that is present for classical heat engines and classical information engines.
+We also evaluate the influence of experimentally unavoidable measurement imprecision on the performance of the quantum Maxwell's demon.